I Got Lip Fillers (and Went Back for More)

 The key here is that they’re all hyaluronic acid–based.
 It’s the go-to when it comes to filler for a couple of reasons.
-First, says, Shafer, since it naturally occurs in the body itself, it has “almost zero chance of rejection or reaction by the body, versus products such as collagen which can have immune reactions.”
-Then there’s also the fact that hyaluronic acid also has the bonus of being dissolvable if you don’t like it.
+First, says, Shafer, since it naturally occurs in the body itself, it has “almost zero chance of rejection or reaction by the body, versus products such as collagen, which can have immune reactions.”
+Then there’s the fact that hyaluronic acid also has the bonus of being dissolvable if you don’t like it.
 To reverse filler, your doctor will inject hyaluronidase enzymes into the area of the desired melting.
-Explains Shafer, “If the filler was freshly injected, the dissolving sometimes happens immediately, but results can take up to 24 to 8 hours to see.”
+Explains Shafer, “If the filler was freshly injected, the dissolving sometimes happens immediately, but results can take up to 24 to 48 hours to see.”
 Occasionally, a second treatment is required for complete melting.

 But back to the fillers themselves.
-All of them (Restylane, Restylane Silk, Restylane Kysse, Juvéderm Volbella XC, Juvéderm Ultra XC, and Juvéderm Ultra Plus) can all be used to make lips fuller and more symmetrical, and address fine lines around the mouth.
+All of them (Restylane, Restylane Silk, Restylane Kysse, Juvéderm Volbella XC, Juvéderm Ultra XC, and Juvéderm Ultra Plus) can be used to make lips fuller and more symmetrical and address fine lines around the mouth.
 And potential side effects go for all of them.
 There could be mild bruising, swelling, lip asymmetry, infection (rarely), scarring, and even tissue loss.

 As for what lip injections cost, that can vary by the practitioner, but you can expect to pay around $700 to $2000.